GENERAL ASSEMBLY OF NORTH CAROLINA

 (6) A motor vehicle owned by an incorporated emergency rescue squad.

-vehicle owned by an incorporated REACT ("Radio Emergency Association of
+A motor vehicle owned by an incorporated REACT ("Radio Emergency

-vehicle owned by a person and used exclusively in the support of a disaster
+A motor vehicle owned by a person and used exclusively in the support of a

 (10) A motor vehicle owned by a rural fire department, agency, or association.

-in the form of a mobile X‑ray unit operated exclusively in this State for
+A motor vehicle in the form of a mobile X-ray unit operated exclusively in

-the purpose of diagnosis, treatment, and discovery of tuberculosis, and owned
+this State for the purpose of diagnosis, treatment, and discovery of

 (12) A motor vehicle owned by a local chapter of the American National Red Cross and used for emergency or disaster work.

-owned by a sheltered workshop recognized or approved by the Division of
+A motor vehicle owned by a sheltered workshop recognized or approved by the

-owned by a nonprofit agency or organization that provides transportation for or
+A motor vehicle owned by a nonprofit agency or organization that provides

-operates programs subject to and approved in accordance with standards adopted
+transportation for or operates programs subject to and approved in accordance

-by the Commission for Mental Health and Human Services.
-(15) A bus or
+with standards adopted by the Commission for Mental Health and Human Services.
+(15)

-trackless trolley owned by a city and operated under a franchise authorizing
+A bus or trackless trolley owned by a city and operated under a franchise

-the use of city streets.
-This subdivision does not apply to a bus or trackless
+authorizing the use of city streets.
+This subdivision does not apply to a bus

-trolley operated under a franchise authorizing an intercity operation.
-(16) A trailer owned
+or trackless trolley operated under a franchise authorizing an intercity

-by a nationally chartered charitable organization and used exclusively for
+A trailer owned by a nationally chartered charitable organization and used

-parade floats and for transporting vehicles and structures used only in
+exclusively for parade floats and for transporting vehicles and structures used

 (17) A motor vehicle owned by a community college.
 A community college vehicle purchased with State equipment funds shall be issued a permanent registration plate with the same distinctive color and design as a permanent registration plate issued under subdivision (1) of this subsection.